keyv/iOSUnityVuforiaGuide/README.md

 ##Step 1
 Create Xcode project and add `UnityIntegration.xcconfig` which you can find in this repo.

-As soon as we need to use files from previously generated iOS project, you can put the projects together in a common directory.
+As soon as we need to use files from previously Unity-generated iOS project, you can put the projects together in a common directory.
+Do not delete project generated with Unity even after all steps done.

-Select project settings and choose that file to be used by your project:
+Select project's settings and choose `UnityIntegration.xcconfig` file to be used by your project:

 ![](imgs/1_1.png?raw=true "")

-Now choose `Target -> Build Settings` scroll down to the end of the list and change values of `UNITY_IOS_EXPORTED_PATH` and `UNITY_RUNTIME_VERSION` to path of Unity-generated iOS project and version of Unity you use accordingly.
+Now choose `Target -> Build Settings`, scroll down to the end of the list and change values of `UNITY_IOS_EXPORTED_PATH` and `UNITY_RUNTIME_VERSION` to path of Unity-generated iOS project and version of Unity you use accordingly.

 ![](imgs/1_2.png?raw=true "")